WaleedFarooq51/Dual-Stream-Top-View-Person-Re-Identification/README.md

 | --------   | -----     | -----    |--------- |------|
 |ResNet-50   | ImageNet  | ~ 97.94% | ~ 98.82% | [GoogleDrive](https://drive.google.com/open?id=181K9PQGnej0K5xNX9DRBDPAf3K9JosYk)|
 |ViT         | ImageNet  | ~ 83.20% | ~ 91.20% | [GoogleDrive](https://drive.google.com/open?id=181K9PQGnej0K5xNX9DRBDPAf3K9JosYk)|

+### 2. Prepare the datasets.

+- The dataset in the form of images and in .npy format can be downloaded from this link.
+- The link contains training data and testing data as well for evaluation purposes.

+#### Prepare Training Data